beholdr/ansistrano.deploy.laravel/README.md

 - `app_writable_paths_add`
 - `app_docker_commands_add`

+> Please note that paths in the `app_exclude_paths_add` list should start with `/` if you want to target only top level items.
+For example if you add to the list `vendor` it will exclude not only project-root `vendor` but any `vendor` deep in the hierarchy.
+If you want to exclude only project-root `vendor` use `/vendor`.

 ### Artisan commands with conditions

 Every artisan command can include `enabled` field to determine if it should run.